wppbav/developer.wppbav.com/docs/developer-tools/python/basic-usage.md

 | `"brandscape-data"` | `BrandscapeFilters` |
 | `"studies"`         | `StudiesFilters`    |

+These filters are available under the `bavapi.filters` namespace.

 :::caution Don't mix and match filters
 Using a filters class not meant for a specific endpoint will raise a `ValueError`.